rodders1991/boilerplate-react/README.md

 - Run `yarn` to install external modules
 - Run `yarn run dev-server`
-- The Indecision app should now be running on localhost:8080
+- The app should now be running on localhost:8080